 The speech therapy results depend, among others, on the type of defect, the time of starting treatment, and the patient’s commitment and perseverance.
 The child itself should feel the need to exercise.
 Parents’ cooperation is also important and may be invaluable.
 They’re the ones that should be doing the recommended exercises with the child.
 Do not exercise if your child has a sore throat or feels uncomfortable.

 – how to find one?

 A good speech therapist is the key to success in working with your child.
 They should have the appropriate preparation and be able to adapt classes to the child’s psyche and age so that they find the class interesting.
 Communication between the speech therapist and parents is also essential.
 Without this cooperation, it will be more difficult for the child to achieve the intended goal.

-After completing the form, we will respond within 60 minutes during the clinic’s working hours.
+Once you have completed the form, we will respond within 60 minutes during clinic hours.